ogg25/camera-enhancer-docs/programming/android/guide/guide.md

 ### Add decoder to the camera module

 This section is the guide for users to add a video stream decoder in the camera module.
-In this section, Dynamsoft Barcode Reader (DBR) will support decoding works.
+In this section, Dynamsoft Barcode Reader (DBR) will handle the decoding.

 1. Add a new text view for the camera module.
 In the text view, there will be decode results if the project is running successfully.